 Define Roles Within Your Content Management Workflow

-Next, you'll need to figure out which tasks belong to which members of your content team.
+Next, you'll need to determine which tasks belong to which content team members.
 A typical workflow includes content authors, editors, approvers, and publishers.

-Once you've figured out which roles are part of your workflow, then you can assign roles to everyone that is part of your content team.
+Once you've figured out which roles are part of your workflow, you can assign roles to everyone who is part of your content team.

 Visualize & Draw Out Your Content Management Workflow

-It's very helpful to draw out your workflows for different use cases as flow charts.
+It's helpful to draw out your workflows for different use cases as flow charts.
 It's easy to find gaps and missing steps this way.

 Let's use creating a blog post as an example.
-Typically, the post would be created by an author.
-Once they're finished with their draft, they hit the "Submit" button that sends the post over to an editor for review.
+Typically, the position would be made by an author.
+Once finished with their draft, they hit the "Submit" button that sends the post to an editor for review.

 Upon receiving notification that a post is ready to be reviewed, the editor will review, make changes and add comments.
-Then the editor hits the "Request Approval" button that sends it over to the approver, or senior editor.
+Then the editor hits the "Request Approval" button that sends it over to the approval or senior editor.

-The approver reviews, makes any necessary changes, and hits "Approved."
+The approver reviews, make any necessary changes and hits "Approved."
 This triggers a notification that the post is approved and ready to be published.
-The publisher receives notification and then, finally, publishes the blog post.
+The publisher receives information and then, finally, publishes the blog post.

 You may find, for example, that the approver within the workflow doesn't have permission to view comments from the editor, and you make the appropriate changes accordingly.

 Introduce Content Guidelines

 Making content guidelines a part of your workflow will streamline the process of producing standardized content.
 If your content team has file naming conventions they would like everyone to adhere to for the sake of organization or preferred formatting to fulfill SEO requirements, include these guidelines as part of your workflow.

-You can store checklists, templates, and other documents in your CMS and make them available to your users.
+You can store checklists, templates, and other documents in your Content Platform and make them available to your users.